tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 ```
 You don't have to understand the code just yet.

-The content of the HTML page has been saved as a template string, or a string which allows for evaluating e.g variables in the midst of it.
+The content of the HTML page has been saved as a template string, or a string which allows for evaluating, for example, variables in the midst of it.
 The dynamically changing part of the homepage, the amount of saved notes (in the code <em>noteCount</em>), is replaced by the current amount of notes (in the code <em>notes.length</em>) in the template string.

 Writing HTML in the midst of the code is of course not smart, but for old-school PHP-programmers it was a normal practice.

-In traditional web applications the browser is 'dumb'.
+In traditional web applications the browser is "dumb".
 It only fetches HTML data from the server, and all application logic is on the server.
 A server can be created for example using Java Spring like on the course [Web-palvelinohjelmointi](https://courses.helsinki.fi/fi/tkt21007/119558639), Python Flask like on the course [tietokantasovellus](https://materiaalit.github.io/tsoha-18/) or  [Ruby on Railsilla](http://rubyonrails.org/).
 The example uses [Express](https://expressjs.com/) from Node.js.
 This course will use Node.js and Express to create web servers.